wp-plugins/mycurator/README.txt

 cloud process that powers the hosted business sites.
 This allows MyCurator to maintain a low processing overhead on your blog.

+* The full text and all images for each article are available as a meta box in the WordPress post editor.
+* Attribution to the original article is automatically inserted into the curated post.
-* After training, you will typically see only 5 to 10 good articles out of 100 read by MyCurator
+* After training, you will typically see only 5 to 10 good articles out of 100 read by MyCurator.
-* Training is simple with a click of a thumbs up or thumbs down on each article
+* Training is simple with a click of a thumbs up or thumbs down on each article.
-* Works with any RSS source of articles including google alerts, blogs, news feeds even twitter searches
+* Works with any RSS source of articles including Google alerts, blogs, news feeds even twitter searches.
-* Targeted news feeds and twitter searches can be created with MyCurator from within WordPress
+* Targeted news feeds and twitter searches can be created with MyCurator from within WordPress.
 * You can choose to automatically have the good articles posted to a specific category on your blog.
 * Or you may choose to manually curate the best insights from the articles into your own blog posts.
 * Each article is saved as a readable page, like Instapaper, using Diffbot technology.